enasequence/read_docs/faq/cohort-subs-guide.rst

 2. Submit Pathogen Sequence data to the ENA
 '''''''''''''''''''''''''''''''''''''''''''

-The next step is to submit your pathogen nucleotide records (raw reads or assembly data) to the ENA.
+The next step is to submit your nucleotide records (raw reads or assembly data) to the ENA.
 The :doc:`Pathogen Submissions Guide <faq/pathogen-subs-guide>` provides a quick introduction to the ENA and tips for Pathogen data submissions.

-2. Create the child Samples in additional database resources
+Otherwise, please refer to the :doc:`ENA General Submissions Guide <../submit/general-guide>`.

+3. Submit other data types to appropriate database resources
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 The next step is to create your datasets in the correct database for the data type.
 The `EBI submissions wizard